sdtaylor/phenology_dataset_study/manuscript/Reviewer_Reply.md

 **ll.
 210-211.
 I don't understand this.
 Why do some seemingly strong relationships (e.g., "naive" panel of Fig. 2; also some panels of Fig. 3) yield negative R-squared values?
 This probably just reflects my ignorance... but it's likely that if I'm mystified, other readers will be, too!
 Please explain more clearly how the <0 R-squareds arise.**

+Maybe change the Fig 2. caption to "..can be negative if the relationship between the two parameter sets is substantialy worse than a 1:1 relationship"

 **I found the discussion quite insightful, although there are some additional points that should be addressed and a few areas where clarity could be improved (see Reviewer 1's comments)**.